-We discuss this more in depth in the next section.
+We will discuss this more in-depth in the next section.

 More Information on Working with Microsoft Publisher Tables

 You are able to move the table around in the document by clicking on it and dragging it.
-You can also expand the height or width of the table by positioning your mouse over one of the borders, then clicking and expanding that border.
+You can also expand the height or width of the table by positioning your mouse over one of the borders and then clicking and expanding that border.

 Additionally you can add another row or column by clicking the Layout tab under Table Tools, then clicking the appropriate row or column inserting button in the Rows & Columns section of the ribbon.

 Do you need your document to be in a different orientation?
 Find out how to switch between portrait and landscape orientation in Publisher 2013 if you find that the current setting doesn’t meet your needs for the document.

 What Are Some Reasons That You Might Want to Create Tables in Publisher?

 Creating a table in Microsoft Publisher can be a beneficial feature for a variety of reasons, including data organization, improving document structure, and increasing visual appeal.
 Here are a few strong reasons why you should make a table in Microsoft Publisher:

 Tables are helpful for organizing data in a structured and systematic manner.
 A table can help you present information elegantly, making it easier for readers to understand and digest whether you’re working on a report, brochure, or flyer.